drshahizan/Python_EDA/README.md

 | 7   | [PacktPublishing/Python-for-Data-Analysis-step-by-step-with-projects-](https://github.com/PacktPublishing/Python-for-Data-Analysis-step-by-step-with-projects-/blob/main/Solution_practice_exercise%2B(eda).ipynb) | This repository is likely associated with a book or course from Packt Publishing, focusing on Python for data analysis with step-by-step projects.
 It may include code and project materials. |
 | 8   | [sandyy2505/Cardio Good Fitness Project](https://github.com/sandyy2505/EDA) | This repository may contain code and data related to a fitness project, possibly involving data analysis and visualization in the context of cardio fitness. |
 | 9   | [ajaymache/Data analysis of used car database](https://github.com/ajaymache/data-analysis-using-python) | This repository is likely focused on data analysis of a used car database.
 It may provide Python code and data for analyzing and exploring information related to used cars. |

-The "No." column provides a unique identifier for each repository in the list.

 ## 📖 Lab
 | No | Dataset | Colab |  GitHub |